pfsense/docs/source/captiveportal/captive-portal-vouchers.rst

 Users enter their voucher code in the portal page and are granted access for as long as the voucher is valid.
 Voucher time does not stop counting down if a user logs out; the voucher is only valid from the start of the session for the duration of the voucher length.
-Some companies have integrated the exported voucher lists into their point of sale applications to print a voucher on customer receipts.

 To use vouchers, a custom portal page must be used that submits the voucher as *auth_voucher*.